HinaLiao/catbnb-back/README.md

 ## Environmental parametres

-This SPA has the following environmental variables, which need to be inserted in your own “.env” file:
+This SPA has the following environmental variables, which need to be inserted in your own `.env` file:

 ```
 PORT=YOUR_LOCALHOST_ACCESS_PORT